Toyman: Hiro Okamura

 He later becomes an ally to Superman and Batman.
-In the Superman/Batman series, he aids the two in destroying a kryptonite meteor that threatens the Earth.
+In the Superman/Batman series, he aids the two in destroying a kryptonite meteor that threatens Earth.
 He strikes a deal with Batman to provide him with various technological implements.
-Okamura uses more technologically advanced devices than the traditionally-constructed contrivances Schott uses and his work is largely whimsical in nature.
+Okamura uses more technologically advanced devices than the traditionally-constructed contrivances that Schott uses and his work is largely whimsical in nature.
 Many of his inventions are inspired by anime and manga, including giant mechas (notably, his giant Composite Batman-Superman robot).